Ice Climbing Adventure on Vatnajokull Glacier in a Small Group

-This is a moderately challenging and enjoyable day trip that brings you to the the rugged ice world of the Falljokull outlet glacier of Vatnajokull.
+This is a moderately challenging and enjoyable adventure day trip available directly from Skaftafell National Park that brings you to the the rugged ice world of Falljokull Glacier, an outlet glacier of the mighty Vatnajokull Glacier.
+Located in stunning environment, surrounded by mountains and with its impressive ice falls , this place is an absolute gem.

-Accompanied and instructed by top guides, marvel at the impressive ice formations and blue ice as you hike and ice climb on the glacier.
+Accompanied and instructed by top guides, marvel at the impressive ice formations and blue ice as you hike and ice climb on the biggest glacier in all Europe!

-For a true glacier adventure, go hiking and ice climbing!
+For a true glacier adventure, go hiking and ice climbing on Vatnajokull Glacier!
 Check availability by choosing a date.

 South Iceland is the most popular part of the country and contains some of the most beautiful natural attractions in Iceland, among them the Golden Circle, some of Iceland's most famous active volcanoes as well as the beautiful Jokulsarlon glacier lagoon.